Safeguarding Life’s Most Important Things

 - Chart a constructive, financially-sound approach that minimizes conflict and delivers productive, cost-effective solutions.

 - Develop long-term strategies customized to future goals and needs, like planning for retirement and children’s education—even as immediate concerns such as separating property, obtaining an optimal financial package, and making parenting arrangements are arranged.

 - Guiding clients to a place where they feel in control, comfortable and confident in making decisions and fully understanding their implications.

 With a background in finance and negotiation, Lindley is especially skilled in the division of complex assets, high-conflict cases, negotiated divorce, pre-and post-nuptial agreements, and divorces that involve mental health issues.
-Lindley has been continually named to the “Rising Stars” lists since 2010.
+Lindley has been continually named to The Best Lawyers in America© in the field of Family Law since 2015.
 Her election as the firm’s managing partner is a testament to the respect she has earned from her colleagues as well as her business and leadership acumen.
-Lindley is also one of the select few practitioners to be named a Fellow of the prestigious American Academy of Matrimonial Lawyers.
+Lindley is also one of the select few Austin divorce attorneys to be named a Fellow of the prestigious American Academy of Matrimonial Lawyers.
 Board Certified in Family Law by the Texas Board of Legal Specialization.
 Lindley received her J.D. degree and a Masters in Business Administration from Southern Methodist University.
 As the firm’s second female managing partner, Lindley builds on a history of strong representation of women leaders.

 Lindley lives in Austin with her husband and two beautiful children.
 She was raised among a family of entrepreneurs, including her mom, Angie Bain, who was a founding partner of Goranson Bain in 1987; dad, a veterinarian firm CEO; and brother, a player in the tech start-up world.